Equinor expects fundamentals behind European gas rally to remain - NewsBreak

 “The price signals clearly indicate that Europe needs our gas more than ever.”

-Equinor, Europe's second largest gas supplier after Russia's Gazprom (GAZP.MM), was ramping up gas production where it could, including at Norway's giant Troll field, in order to meet demand, Fearn said.
+Equinor, Europe’s second largest gas supplier after Russia’s Gazprom, was ramping up gas production where it could, including at Norway’s giant Troll field, in order to meet demand, Fearn said.

 “We are approaching the winter season with storage below average levels, so we do see these fundamentals continuing into the autumn and winter,” she said.